Seedling Care

 • To get more seeds to sprout, use a seedling heat mat.
 Most seeds sprout at 70 to 85 degrees; while most homes are 70 degrees, the mass of soil you plant the seed in is 15-20 degrees cooler than the surrounding air temperature.
 So, 70-degree house equals 55 -degree soil.
 Cool soil is the leading cause of failure due to few or no seeds sprouting.
 The seedling heat mat has a built-in thermostat that keeps the trays 15-20 degrees warmer than the surrounding room temperature.
 When you use a heat mat, more seeds will sprout and more quickly.
 Once 50% of the seeds sprout, move from the heat mat to light.
 The mat can support 120 soil blocks at a time.

 • Seedlings need 16 hours of light a day to grow into a strong plant.
 16 hours of daylight are not available from natural light.
 When plants do not get the necessary light they begin to stretch and search for light which leads to tall leggy plants with faded foliage.
 Using a tabletop grow light with a timer, you can provide 16 hours of light.
 Our 4-6” transplants grown under lights would be over 18 inches or more without it—and not in a healthy way.
-The tabletop grow light uses a space 12” x 24” and can support up to 120 soil blocked plants at a time.

 • Once sprouted, feed plants with liquid organic fertilizer weekly to encourage healthy growing.
-Use Seaweed/ Fish fertilizer according to directions in your watering once a week while growing indoors and continue once planted in the garden.
+Use Seaweed/Fish fertilizer according to directions in your watering once a week while growing indoors and continue once planted in the garden.
 In the garden, using a watering can to sprinkle the foliage as well as pouring on the soil.
 Sprinkling the foliage is called foliar feeding and adds fabulous disease and pest resistance to your plants.

 • Start a fungus gnat prevention program as soon as the first seeds are started.
 Fungus gnats, are tiny annoying fly like insects are a realty when you have moist soil indoors.
-To control and help prevent an infestation use Gnatrol in your watering can once a week to kill the larvae and yellow Sticky Traps to capture adults.
+To control and help prevent an infestation use Mosquito Bits in your watering can once a week to kill the larvae and yellow Sticky Traps to capture adults.

 carport